Bachelor of Science in Nursing

 Students may apply for admission into the second year of the Nursing program while completing the pre-professional course requirements.

 The pre-professional year courses can be obtained through a variety of sources in the province.
-While completing the pre-professional course requirements, students who are interested in pursuing U of S nursing at our sites in Saskatoon, Regina, Prince Albert, Yorkton, Ile-a-la-Crosse and La Ronge must apply to the College of Nursing for admission to second year of the four year BSN program.
+While completing the pre-professional course requirements, students who are interested in pursuing USask nursing at our sites in Saskatoon, Regina, Prince Albert, Yorkton, Ile-a-la-Crosse and La Ronge must apply to the College of Nursing for admission to second year of the four year BSN program.
 Applications for admissions into second year are accepted starting in October.

 Required Minimum Average